Flying-fox movement ecology

 - Dr Jessica Meade - Hawkesbury Institute for the Environment (Western Sydney University)

 - Dr John Martin - Taronga Conservation Society Australia

-- Melissa Walker - PhD Candidate (Western Sydney University; supervisors: Dr Christopher Turbill, Dr Jessica Meade, Dr Justin Welbergen).
+- Melissa Walker - PhD Candidate (Western Sydney University; supervisors: Dr Christopher Turbill, Dr Jessica Meade, Prof Justin Welbergen).
 Topic: Flying-fox phyisology and energetics

-- Eliane McCarthy - MRes student (University of Western Sydney; supervisors: Dr Justin Welbergen, Dr John Martin, A/Prof Matthias Boer.
+- Eliane McCarthy - MRes student (University of Western Sydney; supervisors: Prof Justin Welbergen, Dr John Martin, Prof Matthias Boer.
 Topic: Remote sensing of Australian flying-fox camps.

-- Samantha Yabsley - MRes student (University of Western Sydney; supervisors: Dr Justin Welbergen, Dr Jessica Meade.
+- Samantha Yabsley - MRes student (University of Western Sydney; supervisors: Prof Justin Welbergen, Dr Jessica Meade.
 Topic: Drivers of flying-fox urbanisation

 - MEADE, J., VAN DER REE, R., STEPANIAN, P. M., WESTCOTT, D. A. & WELBERGEN, J. A., 2019.
 Using weather radar to monitor the number, timing and directions of flying-foxes emerging from their roosts.
 Scientific Reports, 9(1), p.10222.

 - WESTCOTT, D. A., MCKEOWN, A., PARRY, H., PARSONS, J., JURDAK, R., KUSY, B., SOMMER, P., ZHAO, K., DOBBIE, M., HEERSINK, D., CALEY, D. 2015.
 Implementation of the national flying-fox monitoring program (Rural Industries Research and Development Corporation, Canberra, 2015).